Teeth whitening

 You can also buy DIY home teeth whitening kits but these may also carry risks.

-What happens during teeth whitening at the dentist?
+What happens during teeth whitening?

 Can any dentist whiten teeth?

-Yes, provided they are registered with the General Dental Council.
+Any dentist can whiten teeth as long as they're registered with the General Dental Council.
 Registered dental therapists and dental hygienists can also carry out teeth whitening on the prescription of a dentist.

 What about home kits and beauty salons for teeth whitening?

-As a result of the General Dental Council's decision, you should only go to a registered dental professional for teeth whitening because whitening by people who aren't qualified, for example in beauty salons, is illegal.
-Home kits also carry risks.
+Only go to a registered dental professional for teeth whitening because whitening by people who aren't qualified, for example in beauty salons, is illegal.

 What are the risks of home kits and salon teeth whitening?

-Find out which dental treatments are available on the NHS.
+Find out which dental treatments are available on the NHS

 Your dentist will advise you whether whitening is right for you.
 It may be that teeth whitening isn’t suitable, for example if you have gum disease or crowns.